OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:11

-His head was brought on a platter and given to the girl, and she took it to her mother.
+John's head was presented on a platter and given to the girl, who then took it to her mother.

 ## Matthew 14:12